The following happened nearly 30 years ago in the heart of Europe …

 You can’t hope to stay friends if you are still emotionally involved in the relationship.

 They WILL treat you as a friend, they will tell you how their new life unfolds, and they won’t spare you the details.

 They WILL test you and constantly check whether they still have power over you — playing stupid games that you will lose.

 You WILL suffer more than you should, and you will prolong your recovery unnecessarily.

 That's what my failed relationships in the past have taught me, and this is what all of my clients experienced while being in the trenches.

 What does science say about being friends with an Ex?

-> Another study shows that if there was a friendship prior to the relationship, then a friendship has a good chance of survival after breaking up:
+Another study shows that if there was a friendship before the relationship, then a friendship has a good chance of survival after breaking up:

-> It also seems that the quality of the relationship itself is an indicator of how likely a friendship after the dissolution of that relationship is:
+It also seems that the quality of the relationship itself is an indicator of how likely a friendship after the dissolution of that relationship is:

 So what’s the solution here?
 Staying friends or not?